simonpacis/hyperstatic/README.md

 These files will all be converted to index.html, about.html etc. in the `project_name/` directory.
-You can out your stylesheets, scripts, etc. in the dist directory to begin with, then the .html files will be added by hyperStatic.
+You can put your stylesheets, scripts, etc. in the `dist/` directory, they will be copied to the `project_name/` directory, where your .html-files will also be created.

 The project_name.json can be